Grants for Aboriginal Community Controlled Organisations

 - Western Australian Family Violence Prevention Legal Service Aboriginal Corporation, trading as Aboriginal Family Legal Services – Western Australia.

-The successful applicants
+The successful applicants in 2021-2022

 - Many Rivers Family Violence Prevention Legal Services (Gurehlgam Corporation Limited), based in New South Wales, received $38,808.